 The most common pneumonia shot reactions are those that occur at the injection site.
 Some people, for example, experience minor swelling at the site of the injection; redness and minor soreness may develop as well.
-A low-grade fever and fatigue are also common pneumonia shot reactions, and some people even experience appetite loss after having a pneumonia shot.
+A low-grade fever and fatigue are also common reactions, and some people even experience appetite loss after having a pneumonia shot.
 Serious reactions to pneumonia shots are far less likely to develop, but can include high fever and extreme pain in the muscles of the arm.
 Likewise, allergic reactions to pneumonia vaccines are not common but can cause such symptoms as swelling of the throat, tongue or face; rapid heart beat; or difficulty breathing.

 Most people do not develop serious adverse reactions to pneumonia vaccines.
 When a person does have a reaction, it is likely to be minor and temporary.
 For example, some of the most common pneumonia shot reactions include minor swelling or redness in the injection area.
 Some people may feel a little sore in the area as well.
 Additionally, some people may experience minor fatigue or loss of appetite after receiving the vaccine.